AriFordsham/GHCWiki/safe-haskell.md

 - **Semantic consistency.**  Any expression that compiles both with and without the import of a Safe module must have the same meaning in both cases.
 (E.g., `1 + 1 == 3` must remain `False` when you add the import of a Safe module.)
 Safe Haskell reduces the scope of compilable Haskell code but it shouldn't change its meaning.

-The Safe dialect is intended to be of use for both trusted and untrusted code.
-It can be used for trusted code as a way to enforce good programming style (through `-XSafeLanguage`).
-It is also useful on untrusted code to allow that code to be trusted (through `-XSafe`).
+The Safe dialect is intended to be used on untrusted code to allow that code to be trusted.
 Please keep in mind though that the issue of trust is at a higher level than the safe dialect.
 Using the safe dialect doesn't automatically imply trust, trust is defined separately below.

 The safe dialect basically disallows some dangerous features in Haskell to guarantee the above property, as well as checking that the direct dependencies of a module are trusted.